 Some people sweat a little but then also suffer from body odor.
 For them, vinegar or lime juice alone can work.
 There are some other people who sweat a lot and also have body odor.
 For such people, combining baking soda with lime juice can be a fantastic remedy for their body odor.
 Baking soda not only helps absorb sweat but also eliminate bacteria and act as a natural deodorant.
 This makes it eligible for using all by itself too!
 However, here I give you the way of using baking soda with lemon juice.

 - Lemon juice- from half or 1 lemon

 - Baking soda- enough to make a paste

 - Before having a bath, mix lemon juice with baking soda to make a paste.

 - Leave for about 5-10 minutes.

 - Wash off with water.

-- Now have bath.
+- Now have a bath.

 5. Baking Soda and Cornstarch Remedy for Body Odor

 As stated earlier, baking soda absorbs sweat and also kills bacteria apart from acting as a natural deodorant.
 Cornstarch is even better than baking soda for those people who perspire excessively.
-Cornstarch is extremely absorbent ingredient, even more than baking soda.
+Cornstarch is an extremely absorbent ingredient, even more than baking soda.
 Here are some ways to use these two ingredients from your kitchen to fight your body odor.